-Thomas was a precursor in treating electrons and H-nuclei simultaneously with an orbital method18, but he was dealing only with specific problems such as the ammonia molecule.
+Thomas was a precursor in treating electrons and H-nuclei simultaneously with an orbital method17, but he was dealing only with specific problems such as the ammonia molecule.
 Several groups worldwide have developed wave function methods dealing on an equal footing with electron and nuclei degrees of freedom.
 There is essentially one and the same idea developed under different names by different groups:

-- The FVMO (full variational treatment of molecular orbital) method of Tachikawa et al. ^{19,20}, is a one-particle self-consistent field (SCF) method with simultaneous optimization of Gaussian exponents and centers performed analytically (note that such exponents and centers optimisation has also been performed in Ref.
-21 but numerically).
-Later, the method was renamed, DEMO (dynamic extended molecular orbital) method 22, then called NOMO (nuclear orbital molecular orbital) by Nakai et al. 23 and extended to configuration interaction (CI), Coupled Cluster (CC) and perturbative post-treatments ^{24,25}, see Ref.
-26 for a review.
-Another name is yet MCMO (multi-component molecular orbital) method often used when it is combined with the fragment molecular orbital (FMO) method 27; - The CMFT-GCM (coupled mean-field theory- generator coordinate method) of Shigeta et al.28 who later turned towards non-BO DFT;
+- The FVMO (full variational treatment of molecular orbital) method of Tachikawa et al.^{18,19}, is a one-particle self-consistent field (SCF) method with simultaneous optimization of Gaussian exponents and centers performed analytically (note that such exponents and centers optimisation has also been performed in Ref.20 but numerically).
+Later, the method was renamed, DEMO (dynamic extended molecular orbital) method21.
+Nakai et al.22 developped a similar method called NOMO (nuclear orbital molecular orbital) and extended it to configuration interaction (CI), Coupled Cluster (CC) and perturbative post-treatments^{23,24}, see Ref.25 for a review.
+Another name proposed by the Tachikawa group is yet MCMO (multi-component molecular orbital) method, it is used alone or combined with the fragment molecular orbital (FMO) method26;

+- The CMFT-GCM (coupled mean-field theory- generator coordinate method) of Shigeta et al.27 who later turned towards non-BO DFT;

-- The NEO (nuclear-electronic orbital) method and its declension into Hartree-Fock (NEO-HF), CI (NEO-CI), multi-configuration SCF (NEO-MCSCF) and perturbative variants^{31-33}. - The ENMO (electronic and nuclear molecular orbital) approaches with different level of correlation treatments from none (SCF) to Möller-Plesset perturbation theory (MBPT) and CI36. - The APMO (any particule molecular orbital) method34 extended to MP2 in Ref.35.
-A review of its further developments can be found in Ref.37.
+- The NEO (nuclear-electronic orbital) method which comes in a variety of ansätze: Hartree-Fock (NEO-HF), CI (NEO-CI), multi-configuration SCF (NEO-MCSCF) and perturbative variants $^{30-32}$.

+- The ENMO (electronic and nuclear molecular orbital) approaches with different level of correlation treatments from none (SCF) to Möller-Plesset perturbation theory (MBPT) and CI33.

+- The APMO (any particule molecular orbital) method34 extended to MP2 in Ref.35.
+A review of its further developments can be found in Ref.36.

 In their original formulations, these approaches usually start from a global single product wave function for all degrees of freedom.
-That is to say, they have to recover electronic correlation, nuclear correlation and electron-nucleus correlation in the post-treatment.
-More recently, the specific difficulties to treat electron-nucleus correlation have led several authors^{38-41} to introduce explicitly correlated geminal Gaussian basis function, inspired by the pioneering work of Cafiero and Adamowicz^{42,43} and/or Suzuki and Varga44.
-Note that similar ideas have appeared in a time-dependent context45.
+That is to say, they have to recover electronic correlation, nuclear correlation and electron-nucleus correlation in the posttreatment.
+More recently, the specific difficulties to treat electron-nucleus correlation have led several authors^{37-40} to introduce explicitly correlated geminal Gaussian basis function, inspired by the pioneering work of Cafiero and Adamowicz^{41,42} and/or Suzuki and Varga43.
+Note that similar ideas have appeared in a time-dependent context44.
 However, the explicitly correlated ansatz reintroduce nuclear variables in the electronic wave function, as in the BO framework, with significant consequences for the computational cost.

 So far, in our opinion, the success of most of these methods has been limited by the computational cost due to the use of explicitly correlated basis sets and/or because the coordinates were not appropriate to describe vibrational motion.
 In the latter case, the basis sets used for the nuclear degrees of freedom were not amenable to describe sufficiently excited vibrational states.
-Moreover, translational and rotational energy contributions can contaminate the calculation of vibrational frequencies^{23,26}.
-These drawbacks can be easily avoided with a MFCI approach46-49.
+Moreover, translational and rotational energy contributions can contaminate the calculation of vibrational frequencies^{22,25}.
+These drawbacks can be easily avoided with a MFCI approach^{45-48}.